FOR IMMEDIATE RELEASE

 Join us at the Grand Fundo!
 Even if you don't want to ride, come out for the barbecue and celebrate these awesome kids!

-Header photo shows the 2017 grant recipients by Meg McMahon.
+Header photo shows 2019 grant award recipients, courtesy Meg McMahon.